What is delayed (or optimal) cord clamping (DCC)?

 Should I have delayed (or optimal) cord clamping on my birth plan?

 Yes.
-It may be helpful to talk to your midwife or doctor about delayed cord clamping during your pregnancy.
+It should be routine in all hospitals but it is helpful to talk to your midwife or doctor about delayed cord clamping during your pregnancy.
 You can then add your preferences to your birth plan.

 If you have a birth partner, talk to them about what you’d like to happen so they are also aware.